mondoohq/docs/releases/2025-07-mondoo-release-highlights.md

 ![Specify whether you want exceptions to apply immediately or require approval](/img/release-highlights/2025-07/exception_setting.png)

-Finally, it’s easier to understand how exceptions impact asset security scores, with improved exception visibility at the assets level, including exceptions set in policies that are applied to those assets.
+Finally, it's easier to understand how exceptions impact asset security scores, with improved exception visibility at the assets level, including exceptions set in policies that are applied to those assets.

 ## Other improvements

-Further enhancements we’ve worked on in July:
+Further enhancements we've worked on in July:

 - Red Hat OpenShift Virtualization detection.
 - A new simplified interface for setting user roles in organizations and spaces.